Efpophis/EfpophisHacks/README.md

 Here's what you get by flashing this:

-* bootup sounds - plays 16 bit PWM wav file located under /data/local/audio/bootup.wav on boot.
+* bootup sounds - plays 16 bit PWM wav file located under `/data/local/audio/bootup.wav` on boot.
 * shutdown sound - my favorite shutdown sound.
 You can use the app E-Robot to configure it to play on shutdown.
-* ApexLauncher added to your choice of launchers.
+* Apex Launcher added to your choice of launchers.
-* sysro and sysrw scripts so you don't have to remember that goofy `mount -o rw,remount` syntax.
+* `sysro` and `sysrw` scripts so you don't have to remember that goofy `mount -o rw,remount` syntax.
 These also make sure they use a version of `mount` that is actually capable of doing the operation.
 This was a problem for me on some ROM/Kernel combinations.
 * Silent camera shutter.
 * Init.d scripts that always run:
-  * 000fixadb - sets up some properties and sets SELinux to Permissive mode.
+  * `000fixadb` - sets up some properties and sets SELinux to Permissive mode.
-* Configurable init.d scripts - edit /system/etc/init.d.config to turn options on and off.
+* Configurable init.d scripts - edit `/system/etc/init.d.config` to turn options on and off.
   * re-calibrate the proximity sensor - default: ON
   * CPU and Governor tweaks, credit willl03 (some may or may not work, depending on kernel) - default: OFF
   * SD Read-ahead optimization, credit willl03 - default: ON, 2048